rust-lang/rust/src/doc/rustc-dev-guide/src/stabilization_guide.md

     to the language, updating examples is important.
 - [Rust by Example]: As needed.

-Prepare PRs to update documentations invovling this new feature for  repositories mentioned above.
+Prepare PRs to update documentation involving this new feature for repositories mentioned above.
 Maintainers of these repositories will keep these PRs open until the whole stabilization process has completed.
 Meanwhile, we can proceed to the next step.